 Activity Timeline Reference/Notes What is the timeline for submission of an Appeal?
 Within 60 days of Notification of Action-Denial (date on letter).
 Orally or in writing.
-42 CFR §438.402(c)(2)(ii) Timeline for notification of Standard (5) business days Can be earlier Inferinefornotificationofreceipt of appeal[AcknowledgementLetterfromJFS(residentialorinpatientprogramclients)orCCHEA(outpatient programclients).]
+42 CFR §438.402(c)(2)(ii) Standard (5) business days Can be earlier Timeline for notification of receipt of appeal [Acknowledgement Letter from JFS (residential or inpatient program clients) or CCHEA (outpatient program clients).]
 Expedited If the county plan decides the appeal does not qualify as an expedited appeal, notification is (2) business days.
-Timeline for submission of State Fair Hearing Appeal Within 120 Appeal) days after Denial of Plan must notify members of resolution within (90) days of date of the request for the hearing.
+Timeline for submission of State Fair Hearing Appeal Within 120 Appeal days after Denial of Plan must notify members of resolution within (90) days of date of the request for the hearing.
 For expedited State Fair Hearings, the Plan must notify members of resolution within (3) working days of the date of the request for the hearing.
 (42 CFR§431.244(f)(2)).